badguppy/combine-php/README.md

 - *`string`* `$class` A fully qualified (and namespace'd) class name.
 - *`string`* `$path` A file path (directory and filename without the '.php' extension).
 Supports interpolation.

 Calling `classify()` will register the autoloader using `spl_autoload_register()` on Combine's static method `autoload()`.
 The autoloader allows variable namespace segments to be used for deducing the class file path.
-It can extract the value of the namespace as a variable and make it available for Ddependency Injection for creating the file path at runtime.
+It can extract the value of the namespace as a variable and make it available for Dependency Injection for creating the file path at runtime.
 The *extraction sigil* `:` is used to denote a variable namespace segment.
 The name of the variable is after the sigil.
 For example
 ```php
 i::classify(":cls", "src/vendor/{{cls}}");
 $obj = new foo\bar();